reachweb/resrv-docs/index.md

 description: An advanced reservation system for Laravel and Statamic.
 Suitable for hotels, restaurants, conferences, car rentals, boat rentals, and more.

 hero:
-  name: "Statamic Resrv"
+  name: "Booking system addon-on for Statamic"
-  text: "A fully featured reservations add-on for Statamic."
+  text: "Resrv is a fully featured reservations add-on for Statamic and Laravel."
-  tagline: "Turn your client's website into a powerful booking system."
+  tagline: "Easily add a powerful booking system to any Statamic website."
   image:
     src: /resrv-big.svg
     alt: Statamic Resrv